Sergei Korotkikh: The NSO and Format18

 Sergei Korotkikh relocated from Belarus to Russia in the early 2000s.
 When the year 2004 rolled around, he proceeded to co-found a neo-Nazi organization with the assistance of a few other Russian neo-fascist politicians which became known as the National Socialist Society (NSO).
-Two notable founders of the organization were Dmitry Rumyantsev (Дмитрий Германович Румя́нцев) and Maxim Gritsai - both far-right Russian nationalists.
+Two notable founders of the organization were Dmitry Rumyantsev and Maxim Gritsai.
 Rumyantsev had previously been a member of the Slavic Union but abandoned the group due to ideological and strategic disagreements with the group's leadership.
-Maxim Gritsai, on the other hand, was a lucrative businessman who generously funded the National Socialist Society and its activities.
+Gritsai, on the other hand, funded the National Socialist Society and its activities.
 Some believe that Gritsai acted as an intermediary between the NSO and the secret service.

-The ideology of the National Socialist Society has commonly been described as Hitlerist, pan-Slavic, white supremacist, anti-Semitic, and xenophobic.
+The ideology of the National Socialist Society has commonly been described as Hitlerist, pan-Slavic, white supremacist, antisemitic, and xenophobic.
 The group sought to overthrow the existing Russian government and create a totalitarian White ethnostate in its place which would be based upon the doctrine of National Socialism and the Nazi Party.
 Despite having an openly radical anti-government rhetoric, the National Socialist Society attempted to present itself as a legitimate political party - possessing a strict hierarchy but with somewhat individual autonomy to each of its subordinate regional factions.
 To promote the National Socialist ideology, the NSO organized pickets and rallies, distributed propaganda materials, and conducted online propaganda through its official website.
 Aside from political activities, the group also trained its members in paramilitary combat techniques and guerrilla warfare tactics in preparation for terroristic acts and a supposedly impending "race war".
 At the height of its popularity, the National Socialist Society had factions in at least thirteen different Russian cities which included Moscow, Ryazan, Voronezh, Saint Petersburg, and Nizhny Novgorod.
 According to the Russian newspaper Izvestia, the NSO became one of the nation's the most influential and wealthy neo-Nazi organizations.
 The group was no stranger to physical brutality, however.
 During the six-year span of its existence, countless affiliates of the National Socialist Society perpetrated a series of violent hate crimes which included assault and murder.
 In 2008, a total of 42 victims were killed by National Socialist Society militants belonging to a Moscow-based cell known as NSO-North (НСО-Север).